IATA to open an office and launch BSP in Uzbekistan

 The new IATA office and the neutral BSP sales and settlement environment are tasked with providing strategic support to grow air travel in Uzbekistan through boosting aviation safety and operational efficiency.

-“With the opening of our office, IATA experts will be more available to assist airlines and airports to implement global standards in safety and operations,” said Rafael Schvartzman, IATA’s Regional Vice President for Europe.
+“With the opening of our office, IATA experts will be more available to assist airlines and airports to implement global standards in safety and operations,” said Rafael Schvartzman,

 “Importantly, the BSP will give access to airlines to cost-effectively process financial transactions globally while enabling global product distribution.
 This provides greater opportunity to grow international connectivity,” said Schvartzman.